arangodb/docs/3.9/analyzers.md

 An Analyzer capable of converting the input into a set of language-specific tokens.
-This makes comparisons follow the rules of the respective language, most notable in range queries.
+This makes comparisons follow the rules of the respective language, most notable in range queries against Views.

 The *properties* allowed for this Analyzer are an object with the following
 attributes: